ikonomov/DiabloX/README.md

    * The maximum price at stores has been increased to 216,000 [140,000/135,000] gold.
    * Effects of drinking Spectral Elixir: -2 to one attribute, +1 to all others [+3 to all attributes].
    * Damage versus demons affix: +50% [+200%].
+   * Helm of Spirits has been removed with The Undead Crown as a replacement.
    * Set to maximum values:
       * Affixes with a range of values.
       * Staff charges.